 Learn how Girls Write Mentees can be nominated for a four-year, full-tuition scholarship!

-As we continue to process our experiences of war, use these resources to help guide your discussions about the topic.
+As we continue to process our experiences of war in Ukraine, use these resources to help guide your discussions about the topic.

 A sonnet is basically a chorus, and Shakespeare was basically a rapper.
 But Shakespeare’s got NOTHING on a SZA and Isaiah Rashad collab.
 Well, at least that’s what our Friday Night Salon guest author, poet—and Girls Write Now Fellow!—Sam Arriozola, thinks.

 We’re celebrating #BlackHistory this month and beyond by digging into books from some of Girls Write Now’s incredible Teaching Artists!